uduma-sonia/project-phoenix/README.md

 ## Shopping

-- Toggle view to see different status of shopping
-- Delete shopping item
 - Display boards a member is part of and use their permission to restrict different functions
 - Add total to shopping board